Frequently Asked Questions (FAQ)¶

 The existing and exported translations which are downloaded within the Install Tool will be available for longer time.

 If you miss an extension on Crowdin, contact the extension owner to create a project on Crowdin.
-It is a simple process and done within minutes.
+It is important that they follow the description on the page Extension integration.
+The setup is a simple process and done within minutes.

 If you are missing the support for a specific language in an extension on Crowdin please contact either the maintainer of the extension or the Crowdin initiative.